3springs/deep_ml_curriculum/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements       <- The requirements files for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
+    │                         generated with `make doc_reqs`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── deep_ml_curriculum <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
     │   ├── data           <- Scripts to download or generate data